Breastfeeding 5 min read

 Breastfeeding Hygiene Basics

-1. Hand-washing is non-negotiable.
+1. Hand-washing is essential.

 Wash with plain soap and warm water for 20 seconds: